avcoder/comp2105-week13/presentationNotes.md

 - AR fits in that category of MR, it's just closer to reality side
 - so when you see thru you phone/browser, you see reality, but in addition to reality, you see additional objects that are displayed as well
 - read it
-- field is very new
+- field is relatively new

 # Ikea place app

 - to show you some examples, Ikea has made this app
 - play video
-- if you download their app, you can see their furniture in their room so you can see how it looks, you can turn it around, change colours
+- if you download their app, you can see their furniture in your room so you can see how it looks on your carpet, you can turn it around, change colours
+- so you're not surprised when you buy their furniture
 - cool example to see if potential furniture fits in your decor

 # ar.js - gaming